-The Trust is a company limited by guarantee and an exempt charity.
-The charitable company's memorandum and Articles of Association are the primary governing documents of the Trust.
+The trust is a company limited by guarantee and an exempt charity.
+The charitable company's memorandum and Articles of Association are the primary governing documents of the trust.
+The charitable company operates as The Bay Learning Trust.

-The Trustees of The Bay Learning Trust are also the directors of the charitable company for the purposes of company law.
-Details of the Trustees who served during the year, and to the date these accounts are approved, are included in the Reference and Administrative Details on page 1.
+The trustees of The Bay Learning Trust are also the directors of the charitable company for the purposes of company law.
+Details of the trustees who served during the year, and to the date these accounts are approved, are included in the Reference and Administrative Details on page 1.